Shuttle and Registration

 Chapters were assigned a block of parking spaces.

-At Pueblo, all RVs have water and electric hookups and most
+At Pueblo, all RVs had water and electric hookups and most

-When you arrive you go to the main building and register.
+When Campers arrived, they went to the main building and registered.

 Throughout the 4 day period

 there are many games and that you can participate in.